jagadamma/Docker-Kafka-Setup-with-JDBC-Connector/README.md

 # Docker-Kafka-Setup-with-JDBC-Connector
 - Docker Compose Stack for kafka installation and JDBC Connector Scripts for TimescaleDB.
 - The stack includes Kafka Components like Kafka, Zookeeper, Kafka Connector ect.
 It also includes the Kafka Exporter that exports the metrics to prometheus.
+- Also Contains the guide on how to setup the AKQH(GUI Based Kafka Manager)

 ## Deployment Steps.
 - Clone the Repository